 Most adults know there’s something wrong with their stomach when they feel an uncomfortable or sharp pain in their upper abdomen.
 But, for many people, stomach aches are one of the most difficult symptoms to diagnose, and even the most experienced doctors often can’t tell you what’s causing them.
+For people who have serious abdominal pain and don’t know what’s going on after mapping back what they’ve done that day/week, they may want to take themselves to a Fort Collins urgent care clinic or one nearer to them, so they can be seen to by the doctors to make sure that it is nothing too serious and can be diagnosed quickly.

 When you feel indigestion, it’s probably because your stomach is experiencing pain.
 For many people, this pain originates in the stomach region, but others experience pain in the chest, back, arms, legs, or other anatomic locations.
 The pain can be severe and even incapacitating, as some people can’t even eat solid food.